 B. “Not Stated,” which consists of the remainder of the unlabeled District 1 (stamped pp. 92–94); District 2, “East of Rio Hondo” (stamped pp. 94–95); Dist.
 3, last half of “Town of Natchitoches” (stamped p.
 97); District 4, “Continuation of Natchitoches Proper” (stamped pp. 97–98); and District 5, Prudhomme Plantation to Rapides (pp. 98–100).

-By reconstructing the pages of the census, one can follow the census taker as he began with a canvass of the Neutral Strip between Natchitoches and the Sabine River, working his way northward.
+By reconstructing the pages of the census, one can follow the census taker as he began canvassing the Neutral Strip between Natchitoches and the Sabine River, working his way northward.
 When he reached the last of the outlying settlements in that district, he turned east to cover the households north of the town―after which he returned to the town and enumerated its population before he headed downriver to the parish’s southern boundary

-This daughter’s freedom is not reported or documented in any previously published writings on the family.
+13. This daughter’s freedom has not been reported or documented in any previously published writings on the family.
 For her manumission see Natchitoches Parish, Conveyance Book 8:104, 23 July 1819, Alexis Cloutier to Françoise.

 The portrait of Augustin Metoyer, which introduces this QuickLesson, is a full-length oil painted in 1835 or 1836 by the New Orleans artist known only as Feuille.
 The image used above is a snippet of a photo made of the original by E. S. and G. B. Mills.